'Saxtet' - Nigel Wood (soprano sax), Gerard McChrystal (alto sax), Andrew Tweed (tenor sax) and Lionel Ferer (baritone sax)

 Facebook post:

-In October 2019, Nigel Wood created a video to go with the recording of the premiere and released it on youtube:
+In October 2019, Nigel Wood created a fabulous video to go with Saxtet's recording of their dazzling world premiere of Earth Dances, and released it on YouTube:

-In March 2022, the Yugen Saxophone Quartet won first prize with another stunning performance of this work in the Andrew Downes Performance Prize competition, at Royal Birmingham Conservatoire.
+In March 2022, the Yugen Saxophone Quartet won first prize with another stunning performance of the work in the Andrew Downes Performance Prize competition, at Royal Birmingham Conservatoire.

 In the Andrew Downes Performance Prize competition of March 2023, Earth Dances was chosen by 2 Saxophone Quartets: Junction Saxophone Quartet and Aza Saxophone Quartet.
 Aza Saxophone Quartet, with their dynamic and engaging performance, were overall winners of the 2023 competition.